After elementary school, most young people in Denmark take either an upper secondary (high school) education (72%) or a vocational education (20%).

-In Denmark, there are four different types of secondary education.
+In Denmark, there are four different types of high school education.
 Common to them all is that they are preparatory for further study – i.e. a secondary school diploma allows the student to apply for admission to a programme of higher education.
 You can read more at Uddannelsesguiden (The Education Guide).

 STX is a programme of general education with subjects within the disciplines of the humanities, science and social science.
-The requirement for admission is a passed 9th grade examination.
+The requirement for admission is a passed 9th grade final examination.
 The programme lasts three years, and consists of a six-month basic course and a 2½-year study programme.

 The HHX programme emphasises mercantile, internationally-oriented and business-oriented educational perspectives.
-The requirement for admission is a passed 9th grade examination.
+The requirement for admission is a passed 9th grade final examination.
 The programme lasts three years, and consists of a six-month basic course and a 2½-year study programme.

 HF is a general secondary school-level programme that is vocationally and practically oriented.
 The programme is aimed at providing admission to the vocational colleges and the professional bachelor study programmes.
 A HF examination with an extended subject package also provides access to the university Bachelor programmes.
-The requirement for admission is a passed 9th grade examination.
-The programme lasts two years, and includes both a number of compulsory subjects and some special subject packages on specific themes such as health, environment, pedagogy or economics.
+The requirement for admission is a passed 10th grade final examination.
+The programme lasts two years, and includes both a number of compulsory subjects and some specialised subject packages on specific themes such as health, environment, pedagogy or economics.

 There are a number of international secondary schools in Denmark.
 An international private secondary school is a programme of secondary school education aimed at students who wish to take an international examination.
 The international examination in question, such as the International Baccalaureate (IB), must also provide access to programmes of higher education in Denmark.
 A number of state secondary schools also offer IB.

-Vocational programmes (EUD and EUX)
+Vocational programmes in Denmark (EUD and EUX)

 The programme alternates between school classes and periods of practical work experience, and usually consists of a basic course and a main course.
-You can choose between 105 programmes with more than 300 stages or specialisations.
-You can take a vocational programme directly after primary school, or later, depending on your age and background.
+You can choose from 105 programmes with more than 300 stages or specialisations.
+You can take a vocational programme directly after elementary school, or later, depending on your age and background.
 Once you have completed a vocational programme, you will be qualified for employment as a skilled worker.